Effective Pest Control In Frisco, Texas

 - Oil stains left from their rubbing against walls and floors

-- The presence of fleas, ticks, and other parasites they bring inside homes with them
+- The presence of fleas, ticks, and other parasites brought inside homes

 - Live rodents within the home